neil-edelman/boxes/readme.md

 ## <a id = "user-content-license" name = "user-content-license">License</a> ##

 2016 Neil Edelman, distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT)\.

-2020 Neil Edelman, distributed under the terms of the [MIT License](https://opensource.org/licenses/MIT)\.